Romani people in Ukraine

 The presence of Romani people in Ukraine, locally referred to as the Tsyhany (цигани /uk/), was first documented in the early 15th century.
 The Romani maintained their social organizations and folkways, shunning non-Romani contacts, education and values, often as a reaction to anti-Romani attitudes and persecution.
 They adopted the language and faith of the dominant society, being Orthodox in most of Ukraine, Catholic in Western Ukraine and Zakarpattia Oblast, and Muslim in Crimea.

 History

+The first recorded reference to Romani people in Ukraine goes back to the 15th century.
+Ukrainian Roma made a living through nomadic trades like blacksmithing, bartering, veterinary services, metalworking, and music.

 Origin

 The Romani people originate from northern India, presumably from the northwestern Indian states Rajasthan and Punjab.

 The linguistic evidence has indisputably shown that roots of Romani language lie in India: the language has grammatical characteristics of Indian languages and shares with them parts of the basic lexicon, for example, body parts or daily routines.

 More exactly, Romani shares the basic lexicon with Hindi and Punjabi.
 It shares many phonetic features with Marwari, while its grammar is closest to Bengali.

 Genetic findings in 2012 suggest the Romani originated in northwestern India and migrated as a group.

 According to a genetic study in 2012, the ancestors of present scheduled tribes and scheduled caste populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of modern European Roma.

 In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were children of India.
 The conference ended with a recommendation to the Government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.